rodriguez-p/prodriguez_tms_behav_analysis/README.md

 # tms_behav_analysis
- Repository with the R scripts to run the behavioral analyses for the TMS experiment
+ Repository with the Python scripts to run the behavioral analyses and generate plots for the TMS experiment.